Year One

 COMPULSORY COURSES - YEAR TWO

-Networks (CISCO RSE) (15 credits)
+Networks (CISCO SRWE) (15 Credits)

 Gain practical and technical networking knowledge that will allow you to configure and troubleshoot routers, switches and resolve common issues with RIPv1, RIPng, single-area and multi-area OSPF, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.

-Network Services (15 credits)
+Network Services (15 Credits)

 Learn to implement key network services as used in modern LANs and to explain the network protocols that these services use.
-During your studies you'll implement and explain the operation of name resolution; implement automatic network configuration; implement and explain the operation of directory services; implement and explain the operation of a web proxy; implement automatic browser configuration when a web proxy is used; implement file sharing; and implement and explain the operation of a basic firewall.
+During your studies you'll implement and explain the operation of name resolution; implement automatic network configuration; implement and explain the operation of directory services; implement and explain the operation of a web proxy; implement automatic browser configuration when a web proxy is used; implement file sharing, and implement and explain the operation of a basic firewall.

-Systems Security (15 credits)
+Systems Security (15 Credits)

 Learn to analyse and implement computer systems security, including operating systems, server applications and networks.
-Also gain an understanding of computer forensics.
+Also, gain an understanding of computer forensics.

 COMPULSORY COURSES - YEAR THREE